Key facts

 - Health professionals should be aware of groups at risk of low vaccine uptake.
 They include: children in large families, children in lone parent families, looked after children, children in mobile families including the travelling community, children in some ethnic minority groups, children with chronic conditions or disability.

-- The NHS should take a renewed focus on vaccination and ensure full implementation of national guidance, for example, NICE recommendations for reducing differences in immunisation uptake.24
+- The NHS should take a renewed focus on vaccination and ensure full implementation of national guidance, for example, NICE recommendations for reducing differences in immunisation uptake.25

-- Public Health England, Health Protection Scotland, Public Health Wales and Northern Ireland’s Public Health Agency Health should continue to ensure the provision of accurate data on infectious diseases and vaccination coverage in the UK.
+- UK Health Security Agency (UKHSA), Health Protection Scotland, Public Health Wales and Northern Ireland’s Public Health Agency Health should continue to ensure the provision of accurate data on infectious diseases and vaccination coverage in the UK.

 - National funding bodies should commission research into strategies to address vaccine hesitancy and refusal and tailoring interventions appropriately.

 - Teaching and training health professionals in immunisation issues and discussing vaccination with parents should be included in the national undergraduate and postgraduate medical curricula.
-This should be based on national training standards and core curricula published in the revised National Minimum Standards and Core Curriculum for Immunisation Training for Registered Healthcare Practitioners published by Public Health England and the Promoting Effective Immunisation Practice Guide published by NHS Education for Scotland.25 26
+This should be based on national training standards and core curricula published in the revised National Minimum Standards and Core Curriculum for Immunisation Training for Registered Healthcare Practitioners published by UKHSA (formerly Public Health England) and the Promoting Effective Immunisation Practice Guide published by NHS Education for Scotland.26 27

 - All other agencies should prioritise routine vaccination uptake to address the large number of children and young people who missed out during the COVID-19 pandemic and need to be caught up to obtain protection.
-Most children receive vaccines through schools and could continue to miss out if schools are not fully reopened.
+This may be particularly important for children who are not attending regular school post COVID.

 RCPCH activity to promote immunisation